Restoring your name to the register

 How much does restoration cost?

-Do I need to send any evidence of continuing professional development (CPD)?
+Do I need to send any evidence of CPD?

 Do I need to provide a Certificate of Current Professional Status (CCPS) ?